-In carrying out these activities we will continue to invest in our regional network to ensure our lobbying is informed by and reflects a full understanding of regional and local issues.
-We will work with key partners including the Chartered Institute of Housing, The National Federation of ALMOs, CECODHAS Housing Europe, the three other UK housing federations and others as appropriate to ensure the voice of affordable housing is clearly heard.
+In carrying out these activities we will work with key partners including the Chartered Institute of Housing, The National Federation of ALMOs, CECODHAS Housing Europe, the three other UK housing federations and others as appropriate to ensure the voice of affordable housing is clearly heard.

 We will continue to invest in the further development of the talent in our most important resource - our staff team.
+The Directors particularly wish to express their appreciation of the very high quality work done by our staff in these challenging times.